lextm/jekyll-theme-chirpy/_posts/2023-4-7-the-rough-history-of-iis-httpplatformhandler.md

 In general it works as a reverse proxy between IIS and your application server, but it hooks up the reverse proxy rules itself and also determines which port to use.
 Then all you need is to specify which process should be called with what arguments to launch the application server process.
 After such simple configuration, this module spins out the application server on demand and recycle it whenever needed.
 The port number to use is either passed as one of the arguments or via an environment variable.

 The simplicity of this design makes the module a great success, as you no longer need any specific FastCGI bits or ISAPI modules.
 All you need is just the very simple HttpPlatformHandler configuration snippet and it works for almost all modern web stacks.

+Initially this was used by Microsoft Azure Websites to host Java web apps, and later released as a separate download for IIS in 2015.

 ## The Mist of ASP.NET Core